Skip Navigation

 Embed this figure

-Employment rates were higher for 25- to 34-year-old males than for their female peers in 2021.
-This pattern occurred overall and at each level of educational attainment.
-The gender gap is defined as the difference in employment rates between males and females.
-In 2021, the gender gap was generally smaller at higher levels of educational attainment.
-For instance, the gender gap was 7 percentage points for those with a bachelor’s or higher degree, but 26 percentage points for those who had not completed high school.
-[Sex]
+Employment rates were higher for 25- to 34-year-old males (85 percent) than for their female peers (75 percent) in 2022.
+This difference in employment rates between males and females is called a gender gap.
+In 2022, the gender gap existed at each level of educational attainment but was smaller at higher levels of educational attainment.
+For instance, the gender gap was

 Hover, click, and tap to see more for all figures on this page.